simonwex/flowmark/README.md

 # Process files in a directory and its subdirectories
 npx flowmark -d storyboards -r --outdir html

+# Create a new storyboard from template
+npx flowmark init new-story.md

+# Create a new storyboard using a specific template
+npx flowmark init new-mobile-story.md --template mobile

 # Show help
 npx flowmark --help
 ```